 2. Strengthens cohesion.

-It is not uncommon for employees to go days, or even weeks, without speaking to each other because they are located on different office floors, are they work in departments that don’t usually interact with others.
+It is not uncommon for employees to go days, or even weeks, without speaking to each other because they are located on different office floors, are they work in departments that do not usually interact with others.
 Aside from the occasional “hello” in the break room, these employees might never socialize and develop professional friendships.
 Company events can prevent this from happening and strengthen your team’s cohesion.
 A fun-filled event or outing will break down workplace barriers and allow your employees to mingle and get to know each other on a more personal level.
 This can strengthen bonds, make your team feel like a cohesive unit, and improve your company’s overall operations.

 3. Improves morale.

 When employee morale is high, so too is employee production.
-That’s because they are motivated and totally bought into your company’s mission and goals.
+That is because they are motivated and totally bought into your company’s mission and goals.
 Perhaps the best time to reward your employees with a company event is when they are exceeding your expectations.
 Imagine how happy and appreciative they will be when you give them a break from work.
 A company event reminds your employees how much you value their efforts and accomplishments.
 Being away from the office for a few hours can prevent morale from sinking, and keep your employees happy and productive.

 Company events should be part of your employee engagement strategy.
 In order to be successful and well received by employees, your events need to be planned well in advance.
-Don’t wait until times are tough or morale is low to announce an event.
+Do not wait until times are tough or morale is low to announce an event.
 Take time to plan something that will be memorable, and do not skimp on your budget when it comes to things like the venue, food, entertainment, awards, etc. You should also consider assigning tasks to employees so you can get things done more efficiently.